eh-K/Alpha-Commander/README.md

 Found a build?
 Simply paste the Cbuf into the tool and launch functioning map files without having to wait for community patches.

+Growing list of every Cbuf_addText can be found [here!](https://github.com/bandito52/all-COD-cats)

 This tool is currently only for RGH consoles running the JRPC plugin.
 Xenia version is currently out of the question.

 ![image](etc/v1_00-Image.png)